jjaakko/fake-news-classifier/index.markdown

   88.2% (i.e. 4180/(4180 + 559)).
   This is the precision of Model-A with respect to real.
   Model-0's precision with respect to real would have been the same 74.6% as for accuracy because it guesses real for every article.
-* Of the times Model-A made an assessment of real, how many times was it correct?
+* Of the times Model-A made an assessment of fake, how many times was it correct?
   This is the precision of Model-A with respect to fake.
   54.8% (i.e. 1206/(995 + 1206)).
-  This is not great, but it's a lot better than Model O's precision for fake which, again, would have been 0.
+  This is not great, but it's a lot better than Model O's precision for fake which would have been 0.
 * And again, stating simply "the precision of Model-A" usually refers to precision with respect to the label for which Model-0 would have had 0% precision.
   So the precision of our Model-A is 54.8%